openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 to explain its current impact.
 Common user interfaces for aggregating and displaying progress of these underlying resources (e.g. OpenShift web console) must be updated to proxy that status information to end users.

-You may note that several of the fields in `status.changeManagement` can be derived directly from `ChangeManagementPolicy.status`
+You may note that several of the fields in `status.changeManagement` can be derived directly from `[Hosted]ChangeManagementPolicy.status`
 (unless overridden by `spec.changeManagement.pausedUntil` or `spec.changeManagement.disabledUntil`).
 This simplifies the work of each controller which supports change management - they simply need to observe `ChanageManagementPolicy.status` and the `ChanageManagmentPolicy` controller does the heavy lifting of interpreting policy (e.g. interpreting recurrence